June Cobb: Mexico City

+Connection with Jerrie Cobb

+From 2009 to 2011 independent filmmaker Mary Haverstick was researching a documentary she wanted to make about Jerrie Cobb, an American pilot and aviator who was also part of the Mercury 13.
+The documentary was never made, but a book was written.
+That fictional account was dependent upon her biased and incomplete research which led Haverstick to erroneously conclude that Jerrie Cobb was a spy who used the name June Cobb.

 Death

-Cobb lived at a Manhattan senior center prior to her death on October 17, 2015.
+After falling ill, June Cobb lived with family in Houston, Texas, for a time until she sustained a head injury in a household accident and was eventually transferred to the Manhattan senior center prior to her death on October 17, 2015.
+Cobb was survived by her brother Arthur Tom Cobb and his wife, Elizabeth Ann Cobb (Middleton).
+Cobb was also survived by her nephews Michael Matthew Cobb, Steven Earl Cobb, and Dennis Middleton.

 CIA files

 The CIA's extensive file on Cobb is estimated to include over 2,500 pages.
 Following the Kennedy assassination, all of the documents related to Cobb's work with the Federal Bureau of Narcotics were marked secret.
 Following the passage of the President John F. Kennedy Assassination Records Collection Act of 1992, many of the documents have been declassified.
 Some of the Warren Commission's declassified files indicate that the CIA, in the late 1970s, refused to help House Select Committee on Assassinations investigators locate Cobb for an interview about Oswald's activities in Mexico.

 Further documents concerning Cobb that are related to the assassination were scheduled to be released under the JFK Records Act in October 2017.
 The National Archives and Records Administration announced that it was preparing a 221-page file of documents related to Cobb.